weifeng-hu/quantum_tensor_network/README.md

 # QTN(quantum tensor network)

-A scalable quantum simulation library by levaraging the Tensorflow design
+A scalable quantum simulation library aiming for the quantum "neural-network".